Bowel changes after bowel cancer treatment

 Bile acid malabsorption

-Bile acids are made in the liver and go to the small bowel when you eat to help digest fats.
+Bile acids are made in the liver.
+They go to the small bowel when you eat, where they help digest fats.
 When the bile acids reach the far end of the small bowel, they are absorbed back into the body.

-Your doctor may advise you to start the following treatments, to see if symptoms improve:
+Your doctor may advise you to start the following treatments, to see whether symptoms improve:

-- Taking drugs that reduce the effect of bile acids on the bowel – the drug most commonly used is colestyramine (Questran®, Questran Light®).
+• Take drugs that reduce the effect of bile acids on the bowel.
+The drug most commonly used is colestyramine (Questran®, Questran Light®).
 It is a powder that you mix with water or fruit juice.
 If colestyramine does not work, your specialist may prescribe a tablet called colesevelam (Cholestagel®).

-A scan called a SeHCAT scan can help diagnose bile acid malabsorption.
+A SeHCAT scan can help diagnose bile acid malabsorption.
 Your doctor can explain more about this test.
 SeHCAT scans are not widely available and may not be needed.

 Most people with bile acid malabsorption do not absorb enough vitamins and need to take vitamin supplements.
-Your doctor can talk to your more about this.
+Your doctor can talk to you about this.

 Small bowel bacterial overgrowth

-The large bowel contains lots of healthy or ‘good’ bacteria, which help digest food.
+The large bowel contains lots of healthy or ‘good’ bacteria.
+These help digest food.
 But a healthy small bowel contains almost no bacteria.
-After pelvic radiotherapy, sometimes this changes and bacteria are found in the small bowel.
-This is called small bowel bacterial overgrowth, or SIBO.
-It can cause symptoms, including:
+After pelvic radiotherapy, bacteria are sometimes found in the small bowel.
+This is called small bowel bacterial overgrowth or small intestinal bacterial overgrowth (SIBO).
+It can cause symptoms including:

 A breath test can help to find out whether you have small bowel bacterial overgrowth.
 You have the test as an outpatient.
 Samples of your breath are tested for signs of bacteria in your small bowel.